Table of Contents

 Etiology of Candidiasis

-Candidiasis is unlikely to occur in healthy subjects except for vulvovaginal candidiasis which is reported in at least 75% of women in their life-time.
-In order for a patient to develop candidiasis, he or she need to be immunocompromised.
+Candidiasis is unlikely to occur in healthy subjects except for vulvovaginal candidiasis which is reported in at least 75% of women in their lifetime.
+In order for a patient to develop candidiasis, he or she needs to be immunocompromised.

 Accordingly, any patient with liver cirrhosis, systemic collagen disorders, diabetes, genetic disorders that predispose to immunosuppression, cancer patients, patients with rheumatoid arthritis who are receiving chemotherapy and patients receiving radiotherapy are at risk of developing candidiasis.
 Additionally, AIDS patients and patients with HIV who are not on HAART can develop candidiasis.

 Patients who have undergone a recent bone marrow transplantation, solid organ transplantation, or who are severely immunocompromised due to chemotherapy and/or radiotherapy are at the highest risk of developing systemic and disseminated candidiasis.

 Pathophysiology of Candidiasis